ScottLogic/Technology-Carbon-Standard/pages/information/operational.md

 ![operational-carbon](/assets/images/operational-carbon.png)

-*Source: Dell Product Carbon Footprint (PCF) documents for an example model of Laptop[^laptop], Desktop[^desktop], Monitor[^monitor] and Server[^server].*
+*Source: Dell Product Carbon Footprint (PCF) documents for an example model of Laptop[^laptop], Desktop[^desktop], Monitor[^monitor], and Server[^server].*

 Servers can be associated with high operational emissions compared to employee or end-user devices like laptops or smartphones.
 This is largely due to higher power consumption associated with more powerful processors, large amounts of RAM, and multiple hard drives to store and process data, as well as more continuous usage patterns.

 {% include linkedHeading.html heading="Typical Energy Consumption (TEC)" level=4 %}

 When providing PCF data, manufacturers often include assumptions and inputs used in the methodology.
 With regards to operational emissions, one such assumption to note is the [Typical Energy Consumption (TEC)](/glossary#typical-energy-consumption-tec) figure.
 TEC is an estimate of a device's expected annual energy consumption based on standard usage patterns.
 For devices like desktops, laptops, and smartphones, TEC is based on standard household usage.
-For servers, TEC assumes 24/7 operation.
 The TEC figure can be used in place of the estimated annual energy consumption figure approximated through the high-level approach discussed earlier.

 It's important to note that for employee devices, TEC may underestimate energy consumption compared to actual business usage patterns, where devices are typically used for longer durations and more intensive workloads.
 Therefore, using TEC in subsequent estimations of emissions arising from business operations could result in lower emissions estimates than expected.